Handvask/handvask/README.md

 This project aims to create a system that can solve optimization problems in the cloud.
-Users should be able to submit an optimization problem to be solved, select one or more solvers to use to solve it in parallel and get the answer using the solver that returns a solution first.
+Users should be able to submit an optimization problem to be solved, select one or more solvers to solve it in parallel and get the answer along with the solver which got a solution first.

 ## Website